Hylotelephium telephium 'Purple Emperor'

 Sedum telephium 'Purple Emperor', Sedum purdyi 'Purple Emperor', Sedum telephium 'Washfield Purple', Sedum 'Purple Emperor', Sedum 'Washfield Purple'

-Hylotelephium telephium ‘Purple Emperor’ is a perennial succulent plant that typically grows in upright to slightly spreading clumps up to 15 inches (37.5 cm) tall.
-Masses of tiny, star-like, dusky pinkish-purple flowers bloom in large flattened heads (cymes up to 6 inches/15 cm across) atop stems clad with dark purple, fleshy, succulent leaves.
-Blooms from mid-summer to early fall.
+Hylotelephium telephium 'Purple Emperor', formerly know as Sedum telephium 'Purple Emperor', is a succulent perennial that typically grows in upright to slightly spreading clumps up to 15 inches (37.5 cm) tall.
+Masses of tiny, star-like, dusky pinkish-purple flowers bloom appear in large flattened heads, up to 6 inches (15 cm) across, atop stems clad with fleshy, dark purple leaves.
+It blooms from mid summer to early fall.

 How to Grow and Care